Hermsi1337/docker-stunnel/README.md

-## Make your OpenSSH fly on Alpine
+## Make your Stunnel fly on Alpine

 ### Overview
 Use this Dockerfile / -image to start a stunnel-server upon a lightweight Alpine container.